-While the verb is not uncommon, German usage prefers the adjective with the verb "machen," as in "Er macht uns rechtfertig durch das Evangelium," or, "Er hat uns rechtfertig durch das Leiden und Sterben Jesu Christi gemacht."
+or, "Er hat uns rechtfertig durch das Leiden und Sterben Jesu Christi gemacht."
 The use of "machen" is intended to emphasize man's passivity, not (as some have mistakenly taught) to suggest either a change in man's essence or an incompleted process.

-die Würdigung; worthiness. würdig; worthy.

-das Verdienst -es, -e; merit.

-Wir sind ohne Verdienst vor Gott; die Verdienste unseres Heilandes, aber sind vollkommen; die gelten für und vor Gott, und Er gibt uns dieselben in dem Gnadenmittel.

-der Heilige -n, -n; saint. heilig; holy.

-die Heiligung; sanctification.

-One cannot help but notice how much more easily the German word conveys the concept than does its English/Latin counterpart.

-die Vollkommenheit; perfection.

-Only God has "come full" in every respect, so that He lacks nothing and needs nothing.

-die Ewigkeit; eternity. ewig; eternal.

-die Allmacht; omnipotence. allmächtig; almighty.

-der Christ -en, -en; the Christian.

-The form "Christ" is used occasionally as a shortened vocative form of "Christus," eg., Lieber Herr Jesu Christ(e), gib, dass wir ...
+- die Würdigung; worthiness. würdig; worthy. - des Verdienst -es, -e; merit.
+Wir sind ohne Verdienst vor Gott; die Verdienste unseres Heilandes aber sind vollkommen, die gelten für uns vor Gott, und Er gibt uns dieselben in der Gnadenmittel. - der Heilige -n, -n; saint. heilig; holy. - die Heiligung; sanctification.
+One cannot help but notice how much more easily the German word conveys the concept than does its its English/Latin counterpart. - die Vollkommenheit; perfection.
+Only God has "come full" in every respect, so that He lacks nothing and needs nothing. - die Ewigkeit; eternity. ewig; eternal. - die Allmacht; omnipotence. allmächtig; almighty. - der Christ -en, -en; the Christian.
+The form "Christ" is used occasionally as a shortened vocative form of "Christus," e.g., Lieber Herr Jesu Christ(e), gib, dass wir ....
 But the usual forms for the divine name are the Latin forms: Christus, Christi, Christo, Christum and the vocative, Christe; some of the more recent German writers content themselves with the single form Christus, regardless of case.

-christlich; Christian.
+christlich: Christian.

-die Christenheit; das Christentum -s.
+die Christenheit; das Christentum.
 In Lutheran literature Christenheit can be translated "Christianity," and Christentum may be translated Christendom.
 The latter is used rarely however, and the former in Lutheran literature has a very distinctive meaning; it is a synonym for the INVISIBLE Church.
-In Catholic literature, Christenheit is often equated with the visible institution of the Roman Church, and in Reformed literature the term often means "the Christian commonwealth," "Onward Christian Soldiers," or an visible society of Christians who have established anew the Old Testament theocracy (e.g., Geneva at the time of Calvin).
+In Catholic literature, Christenheit is often equated with the visible institution of the Roman Church, and in Reformed literature the term often means "the Christian Commonwealth," or an again visible society of Christians who have established anew the Old Testament theocracy (e.g., Geneva at the time of Calvin).
 Because the term is capable of causing confusion and a lack of clarity, orthodox Lutheran writers much prefer terms like die Kirche (the church), or die Gemeinde (the congregation), or die Gemeine (the congregation or fellowship).
-The careful use of words by our German Lutheran forefathers should be an example to us, their unworthy successors: WHEN YOU USE WORDS THAT HAVE ONE MEANING FOR US AND ANOTHER MEANING FOR EVERYONE ELSE, BE VERY CAREFUL TO EXPLAIN YOURSELF, LEST YOU MISLEAD YOUR HEARERS! (cf. below; der Glaube, glauben, et al.) (For a better understanding of the papist idea of Christenheit as a sacral state, cf. esp.
+The careful use of words by our German Lutheran forefathers should be an example to us, their unworthy successors: WHEN YOU USE WORDS THAT HAVE ONE MEANING FOR US AND ANOTHER MEANING FOR EVERYONE ELSE, BE VERY CAREFUL TO EXPLAIN YOURSELF, LEST YOU MISLEAD YOUR HEARERS! (cf. below: der Glaube, glauben, et al.) (For a better understanding of the papist idea of Christenheit as a sacral state, cf. esp.
 "Asculti Filii," of Boniface VIII; for an understanding of the theocracy dreamed about by so many Calvinists, a state established by law and the temporal sword, cf. a history of Geneva under Calvin or the Palatine under Frederich IV.)